speedment/speedment/README.md

 Rating PG    maps to 194 films
 ```

-### Join
+### Joins
-Construct a Map with all films languages and the corresponding films:
+Construct a Map with all film languages and the corresponding films:
 ```java
 Map<Language, List<Film>> languageFilmMap = films.stream()
     .collect(